TheThingsNetwork/lorawan-stack/CONTRIBUTING.md

 The error description in lower case, with only names in title case, is a concise plain English text that is human readable and understandable.
 Do not end the description with a dot.
 You may use attributes, in snake case, in the description defined between backticks (`` ` ``) by putting the key in curly braces (`{ }`).
 See below for naming conventions.
 Only provide primitive types as attribute values using `WithAttributes()`.

-### Logging field keys, event and error names and error attribute names
+### Logging field keys, event and error names, error attribute names and task identifiers

 Any `name` defined in the following statements: